So, How Long Does The COVID Vaccine Actually Last?

-As of Friday, roughly 20% of people in the U.S. have been fully vaccinated against COVID-19, according to the Centers for Disease Control and Prevention (CDC).
-With millions of people receiving at least one of the three approved vaccines each day, widespread immunity against the coronavirus is slowly becoming a reality.
-But, as more vaccinations are rolled out and life inches back to pre-pandemic times, the question of how long that immunity will last after the final shot is on a lot of people's minds.
+As of Monday, more than 32 million people in the UK have received at least one dose of a coronavirus vaccine, according to the BBC.
+With millions of people receiving at least one of the two approved vaccines each day, widespread immunity against the coronavirus is slowly becoming a reality.
+But, as more vaccinations are rolled out and life inches back to pre-pandemic times, the question of how long that immunity will last after the final jab is on a lot of people's minds.

 According to new research from Pfizer and Moderna, it looks like COVID-19 immunity will last at least six months in fully vaccinated people, though studies are ongoing.
 In a statement released by Pfizer-BioNTech on Thursday, immunity against the coronavirus is confirmed to last at least half a year for people who have been fully vaccinated with the Pfizer shot.
 The company, following an observation of 927 symptomatic cases during its phase 3 study, concluded that its vaccine remained 91.3% effective against the virus for up to six months after.
 Pfizer also confirmed that the COVID-19 vaccine was 100% effective against severe disease, as defined by the CDC; 95.3% effective against severe COVID-19 symptoms, as defined by the U.S. Food and Drug Administration (FDA); and 100% effective against the highly transmissible B.1.351 variant of the coronavirus.